Startup Austria

 Having helped multiple startups at Startup Burgenland work through FFG applications, I can tell you two things.
 First, the money is real and substantial.
-Second, the process is more accessible than it looks, especially for the entry-level programs designed specifically for startups and small businesses.
+Second, the process is more accessible than it looks, especially for the entry-level programs designed exactly for startups and small businesses.

-Here is the practical guide to getting your first FFG funding.
+Here's the practical guide to getting your first FFG funding.

 What the FFG Actually Is